Bachelor of Fine Arts - Theatre

 Additionally, in conjunction with Wayne State's MFA in Theatre Management, there are opportunities for undergraduate students to gain experience by working in the Graduate Theatre Management Office or in our Box Office.

-BFA in Performance - 4-Year Plan of Work
+Performance (BFA) - 4-Year Plan of Work

-Stage Management - 4-Year Plan of Work
+Stage Management (BFA) - 4-Year Plan of Work

 Immediate Production Opportunities